 The film clip above is a good example piece for what I imagine the remainder of the DVDs are like.
 It’s well filmed and David is a good teacher, explaining what he’s doing and why.
 His subjects – who appear to be taking part in the workshop themselves – seem to be a relaxed bunch which has, in this section, allowed him to shoot a fairly relaxed portrait using two flash units: a single diffused unit near his subject and one to illuminate the background.
 The rear illumination uses some pretty basic tools to create a cool effect on what is, to the naked eye, a boring beige conference room wall.
 One blue gel (which turns the flashed light, and therefore background, blue) and a pile of glasses to diffuse and refract the light, thereby creating interesting but indistinct patterns on the wall.

-This is a great, short introduction to how you can use strobist techniques to improve yor portrait photography, with neither a need for massive amounts of complicated knowledge or technique, nor a lot of very expensive equipment.
+This is a great, short introduction to how you can use Strobist techniques to improve your portrait photography, with neither a need for massive amounts of complicated knowledge or technique, nor a lot of very expensive equipment.